 Microgreens like radishes, broccoli and basil are crucial components of many a meal.
 They’re all the rage in fancy restaurants as both garnish and ingredient.
 Being such small plants, enterprising growers are coming up with new solutions, allowing chefs to grow them indoors by themselves.
 One such solution comes from a user on Hackaday, providing a neat and tidy way to grow them using a 3D printed microgreen rig.
 The rig allows, not just for a better contained setup, but also for better seed germination.

 The rig is a deceptively simple set-up, consisting of two parts: a seed tray and a water tray underneath.
 The seed tray is just a square grid to house the seeds, in this case broccoli.
-Utilising small holes in each square pocket, it allows for draining out the water as well..
+Utilizing small holes in each square pocket, it allows for draining out the water as well.

 Users would have to measure the size of the seeds they want to grow to appropriately make the grid as the size of the grids needs to be just under the minimum seed size to avoid the seeds falling through.
 At the same time it should also provide a path for the roots to grow out.
 Then there’s the water tray, which lays just beneath, providing the required hydration for plant growth, while also allowing the roots to grow downwards.